You know one of the things I hate about the offseason?

 Stand out Life

-Want to live a stand out life?
+Want to live a stand-out life?
 Ali Hill is dedicated to living boldly amongst the business.
-Each interview she talks to influential people to chat about how they live their life with purpose.
+In each interview, she talks to influential people to chat about how they live their life with purpose.

 Unravel